NeutrinoCorp/quark/README.md

 Quark parallelize message-processing jobs by creating a pool of `Worker(s)` for each Consumer using goroutines.

-The pool size can be defined to an specific Consumer calling the `Consumer.PoolSize()` method.
+The pool size can be defined to an specific Consumer calling the `quark.WithPoolSize()/Consumer.PoolSize()` method/function.

 ```go
 b.Topic("chat.1").PoolSize(10).HandleFunc(func(w quark.EventWriter, e *quark.Event) bool {